utcsilab/deepinpy/README.md

 	"lr_scheduler": [x,y]

-where "x" is the multiplicative factor that scales the current learning rate and "y" is the epoch when the multiplicative factor will be applied.
-Each successive y, e.g. 2y, 3y, 4y etc will also scale the learning rate.
+where "x" is the epoch when the multiplicative factor will be applied and "y" is the multiplicative factor that scales the current learning rate.
+Each successive x number of epochs, e.g. 2x, 3x, 4x etc will also scale the learning rate.

 ## Installation